vilmosz/cw19/CW1.md

 ## Linear Feedback Shift Register

-A _linear feedback shift register_ is a register of bits that performs discrete step operations that:
+A _linear feedback shift register_ (LFSR) is a type of counter that generates a "pseudo random" sequence.
+In simple terms, it is a register of bits that performs discrete step operations that:

 - Shift all of the bits one position to the left and
 - Replaces the vacated bit by the _exclusive or_ (XOR) of certain bits shifted off, indicated by the _tap_ positions.